MicrosoftDocs/dynamics365smb-docs-pr.en-au/business-central/design-details-rounding.md

 ---
-title: Design Details - Rounding
+title: Design Details - Rounding | Microsoft Docs
-description: Rounding residuals can occur when you value the cost of an inventory decrease measured in a different quantity than the corresponding inventory increase.
+description: Rounding residuals can occur when you value the cost of an inventory decrease that is measured in a different quantity than the corresponding inventory increase.
+Rounding residuals are calculated for all costing methods when you run the **Adjust Cost - Item Entries** batch job.
 author: SorenGP
+ms.service: dynamics365-business-central
-ms.topic: conceptual
+ms.topic: article
 ms.devlang: na
 ms.tgt_pltfrm: na
 ms.workload: na
 ms.search.keywords: ''
-ms.date: 06/08/2021
+ms.date: 04/01/2020
-ms.author: edupont
+ms.author: sgroespe
-ms.openlocfilehash: e3d8620c3691ec6fbf6929862a63f79eb46b5477
+ms.openlocfilehash: b5185b7cc70e6b57a4641cbcd3b45cbf9682285d
-ms.sourcegitcommit: ef80c461713fff1a75998766e7a4ed3a7c6121d0
+ms.sourcegitcommit: 88e4b30eaf6fa32af0c1452ce2f85ff1111c75e2
 ms.translationtype: HT
 ms.contentlocale: en-AU
-ms.lasthandoff: 02/15/2022
+ms.lasthandoff: 04/01/2020
-ms.locfileid: "8139685"
+ms.locfileid: "3184756"
 ---
 # <a name="design-details-rounding"></a>Design Details: Rounding
 Rounding residuals can occur when you value the cost of an inventory decrease that is measured in a different quantity than the corresponding inventory increase.
 Rounding residuals are calculated for all costing methods when you run the **Adjust Cost - Item Entries** batch job.